Overview of Malaysia Resorts. Best Resorts in Malaysia, Where to Go

 - transport accessibility

-Redang (Redang Island) is an island off the east coast of Malaysia in the South China Sea, 45 km from Kuala Terengganu (Redang on the interactive map of Malaysia).
-It is the largest (42 km2) in the eponymous archipelago of 9 islands, which also includes the islands of Lima, Paku Besar, Paku Kecil, Kerengga Besar, Kerengga Kecil, Ekor Tebu, Ling and Penang.
-All of them are part of Redang Marine Park National Park.
+Redang Island is an island off the east coast of Malaysia in the South China Sea, 45 km from Kuala Terengganu (Redang on the interactive map of Malaysia).
+It is the largest (42 km²) in the eponymous archipelago of 9 islands, which also includes Lima, Paku Besar, Paku Kecil, Kerengga Besar, Kerengga Kecil, Ekor Tebu, Ling, and Penang islands.
+All of them are part of the Redang Marine Park.

-Redang is a beautiful island resort with wildlife.
-Even the airport and hotels do not interfere with the impression that it is" on the edge of the Earth".
+Redang is a beautiful resort island with wild nature.
+Even the airport and hotels don't spoil the impression that it's "at the edge of the earth."
 People come here to sunbathe on the clean sands of the beaches and swim in the azure sea.
-This place is suitable for both relaxation and outdoor activities.
-At the same time, Redang is not a place for economical tourists: instead of campsites and guest houses, there are quiet but expensive hotels Taaras, Redang Kalong, Amannagappa, Mutiara with Teluk dalam, Teluk Kalong beaches, etc.
+This place is suitable for both relaxation and active recreation.
+However, Redang is not a place for budget travelers: instead of campsites and guesthouses, there are quiet but expensive hotels like Taaras, Redang Kalong, Aman Nagappa, and Mutiara with beaches like Teluk Dalam, Teluk Kalong, etc.

-In addition to relaxing on the wonderful beaches, Redang offers guests a lot of entertainment, but also from the category not for backpackers: diving, boat trips, fishing, etc.
+Besides relaxing on the wonderful beaches, Redang offers guests plenty of entertainment, but also not for backpackers: diving, boat trips, fishing, etc.

-There is no abundance of restaurants and inexpensive cafes, and you will have to eat only in hotel restaurants.
-Nightlife on the island is reduced to gatherings in hotel restaurants, at best with karaoke.
-If you want to have fun, you will have to make your party on the beach.
+There is no abundance of restaurants and inexpensive cafes here; you'll have to eat only at the hotel restaurants.
+Nightlife on the island is limited to gatherings in hotel restaurants, at best with karaoke.
+If you want to have fun, you'll have to have your own party on the beach.

 - shopping